 Regions of course don't live in a vacuum, and a chef's pedigree (or menu) says nothing of their skills at making regional dishes.
 Treat these categories as rough guidance, and be warned the list includes outstanding restaurants and real stinkers.
 For a more in-depth discussion of a restaurant or regional cuisine, and to help separate restaurant specialities from fool's gold, check out linked discussions on Hungry Onion or start a new discussion to get the ball rolling.
 I've also included links to Chowhound discussions and journalist reviews, and each restaurant is linked to Yelp for address and location info.
-For more background on cuisines/dishes, I recommend looking through Carolyn Phillips' website and book on regional Chinese cuisine, All Under Heaven, or Clarissa Wei's regional Chinese guide to LA.
+For more background on cuisines/dishes, I recommend looking through Carolyn Phillips' website and book on regional Chinese cuisine, All Under Heaven.
+Her Vice article is an excellent primer.
+Also check out Clarissa Wei's regional Chinese guide to LA.

 Some Cantonese sub-categories are included, but let's focus on Cantonese (i.e., Guangdong) and Hong Kong in other posts since they form the foundation of the Bay Area's Chinese cuisine, and have lots of specialty shops worthy of their own discussions (e.g., dim sum, desserts, meats, etc.).